dseguy/php-error-messages/messages/%s-%s-must-implement-interface-%s-as-part-of-either-%s-or-%s.rst

 _________

 + Extends one of the classes mentioned in the error message.
-+ Remove the implementats and its interface.
++ Remove the implementations and its interface.

 In previous PHP versions, this error message used to be :ref:`class-%s-must-implement-interface-%s-as-part-of-either-%s-or-%s`.